Bramba7/terraform-api-lambda-dynamodb/README.md

 ## Getting Started

-These instructions will cover usage information and for the docker container
+These instructions will cover usage information and for the Terraform

 ### Prerequisites